-Tin stabilizers remain essential for producing durable, high-quality vinyl products—critical for applications such as clean drinking water delivery systems, medical-grade materials, and other indispensable everyday uses.
-The EPA ensures these benefits are achieved without compromising environmental integrity.
+Tin stabilizers are essential for producing durable, high-quality rigid vinyl products—critical for applications such as clean drinking water delivery systems, construction materials, and other indispensable everyday uses.
+While flexible vinyl products – such as those typically used in medical applications – do not utilize tin stabilizer, rigid vinyl products vital to infrastructure and housing development depend on it.

 The EPA, as implemented, ensures worker safety and community well-being while ensuring its principal objective, which is to protect the environment.
 By reducing the potential for contamination at every stage, participating facilities actively preserve ecosystems while maintaining high operational standards.